Life Lessons: 8-Step Writing Guide to Preserving Family Wisdom

 Simirity is a family business, and like you, we want to share what we have learned with our younger family members.

-We created the Simirity App so families can privately share stories about their lives, including stories about hard times and lessons learned.
+We created the Simirity app so families can privately share stories about their lives, including stories about challenges faced and lessons learned.
 Over time, your entire family can build an archive of digital stories, filled with memorable photos, videos and audio, that share your experiences with young generations.